notpresident35/awesome-learn-gamedev/README.md

 [Papers Please Devlog](https://fguillen.github.io/PapersPleaseDevlogScrap/) - Posts from the development of Papers Please.

+[EA Spouse](https://ea-spouse.livejournal.com/274.html) - A cautionary tale on crunch.
+For all of our sakes, don't let the industry return to this.

 [Surveillance Self-Defense](https://ssd.eff.org/en) - Tips, Tools, and Tutorials for privacy and online self-defense